ManviNagdev/Berzerk/README.md

 http://localhost:8000/

 ## Instructions for playing the game
-Following keys are used to control the player character:
+Following keys are used to control the player:
 1. W: Move Up
 2. S: Move Down
 3. A: Move Left